chrismurrph/default-db-format/README.md

 ![](imgs/20180119-233547.png)

 Links are indistinguishable from root level joins.
 It is quite common to keep maps (or any other denormalized data) in links, which in a normal application we would do by setting the key `:bad-join` to `:here-is/some-link` in the config file and then doing `(reload-config)` in Figwheel and Shift-F5 in the browser.
-Here we just make use of the "Restore order..." button.
+Here we can just make use of the "Restore order..." button.
+In reality this where Default DB Format is earning its keep - it is telling you about a problem your mutations have inadvertently caused.

-##### Fulcro Inspect
+#### Fulcro Inspect

 ````clojure
 {:one-of-id ["main" :singleton]